2026 Platform Comparison

 Hardware ProvidedYes — bundledYes — bundled

 IoT ApproachProprietary docking station hardware with embedded IoT sensors for battery, GPS, motor health, and brake diagnostics.
-Closed ecosystem requiring BYKKO-specific e-bikes and docking stations.Go X uses proprietary branded vehicles exclusively with built-in GPS and cellular connectivity.
-IoT specifics are not publicly disclosed.
-The Apollo line includes Tortoise teleoperation hardware.
-Partners cannot bring their own hardware.
+Closed ecosystem requiring BYKKO-specific e-bikes and docking stations.Go X uses proprietary branded vehicles exclusively, with built-in GPS and cellular connectivity that report only into Go X's own systems.
+Specific IoT hardware and firmware details are not publicly disclosed.
+The Apollo line adds Tortoise teleoperation hardware from a 2020 pilot.
+Hosts cannot bring their own hardware, cannot choose an IoT vendor, and never touch the fleet backend.
+Levy, by contrast, is hardware-agnostic and integrates with multiple IoT vendors (OKAI, Segway, and others), giving operators remote lock, unlock, locate, telemetry, and speed controls from the dashboard or API.

 Worth considering